Confused about tourism terms or have a question about tourism in Hawke’s Bay?

 70% are New Zealanders from areas such as Auckland, Wellington, Manawatu, Bay of Plenty and Hamilton/Waikato.
 30% are International visitors and come from traditional markets such as the UK, Europe North America and Australia with Chinese visitors growing at a significant rate.

 What do they do?

 Our Art Deco history and tours is a very popular reason to visit all year round as well as for the Tremains Art Deco Weekend.
-Food and wine is a huge draw card with visitor lapping up our wineries, restaurants, Farmers Markets and food and wine tours.
+Food and wine is a huge draw card with visitor lapping up our wineries, restaurants, farmers markets and food and wine tours.
 Gannets and cycling also rate very highly as does our beautiful natural scenery and great weather.

 Why are Cruise Ship Passengers good for Hawke’s Bay?

 Every year the Port of Napier welcomes between 80-100,000 cruise ship passengers.
-They spend a varied time frame in town (between 4-10 hours) and during their time they visit attractions and tours, eat and drink, shop and stick up on supplies.
+They spend a varied time frame in town (between 4-10 hours) and during their time they visit attractions and tours, eat and drink, shop and stock up on supplies.
 Many use cruising as a way to see a destination and make a decision where they will take a land based holiday.
 Many indicate they will return for a leisure holiday and many do.